kayn0111034/htn-2021/README.md

 # htn-2021
-This is <teamname>'s project for Hack The North 2021 The project is a reminders website with a virtual assistant.
+This is team HAIS's project for Hack The North 2021 The project is a reminders website with a virtual assistant.

 ## Tools & Languages